ikinsella/trefide/README.md

 ## Install using conda

+This installation method is supported and tested only on Ubuntu 18.04.

 It is recommended to use [conda](https://www.anaconda.com/) to manage the dependencies for TreFiDe in it's own Python environment.
 First, download and install [conda](https://www.anaconda.com/distribution/).
 Verify conda installation